rapid7/metasploit-framework/documentation/modules/auxiliary/gather/gitlab_tags_rss_feed_email_disclosure.md

 1. You should receive output with user names and email addresses assocaited with project tags

 ## Options

-By default the `TARGETPROJECT` option is empty.
+### TARGETPROJECT

 This will gather information for ALL PUBLICLY ACCESSIBLE PROJECTS.
-If you know the specific project you would like to target, you would need to set that here.
+IF you know the specific project you would like to target, you would need to set that here.

 ## Scenarios
 ### Scrape all Workspaces/Projects